-The Nevada Hall of Fame, an online venue at https://nevadahalloffame.org/ was launched honoring persons who have gained fame in the state “or at least deserved to”.
+The Nevada Hall of Fame, an online venue, was launched in January to honor persons who have gained fame in the state “or deserved to”.

-Toll was the first Acting Director of the Nevada Commission on Tourism in 1983 and his “Complete Nevada Traveler”, first published by the University of Nevada Press in 1976, has become the best-selling book ever published in Nevada through 9 editions.
+Toll was the first Acting Director of the Nevada Commission on Tourism when it was formed in 1983 and his “Complete Nevada Traveler”, first published by the University of Nevada Press in 1976, has become the best-selling book ever published in Nevada through 9 editions.
 He was editor-publisher of the widely read and fondly remembered Gold Hill NEWS 1974-1978, and has won First Place Awards from the Nevada Press Association over a 40-year span for Best Feature Writing in a Weekly (1975), Best writing in a Daily (1979) and Best Writing Online (2017 and 2019).

 “When it first occurred to me that Nevada has no Hall of Fame, I envisioned a big sign on the outside of a large empty building,” Toll says.